 Role and Responsibilities

-The Content and Presentations Analyst will be responsible for the following:
+The Media Associate will have experience in and be responsible for the following:

 Qualifications and experience

-We expect the successful candidate to offer the following qualifications and experience:
+The successful candidate must offer the following qualifications and experience:

 Salary, location, terms, etc

-- Training: We do not provide any formal training as part of the role – you will be learning a huge amount from working alongside Michael on the most pressing energy, transport and finance issues of the day.
-However, we will consider requests for any training courses that you think might benefit you, however peripherally, in fulfilling the job requirements.
+- Training: We do not provide any formal training as part of the role – you will be learning a huge amount from working alongside Michael, the Cleaning Up guests and the Liebreich Associates team.
+We will consider requests for any training courses that you think might benefit you, however peripherally, in fulfilling the role requirements.

 Process and timing

-The recruitment process will be managed, as follows:
+The recruitment process for the Media Associate will be as follows:

-- Please send a resume and short cover note detailing your reason for applying and what you feel, makes you a suitable candidate for the role (no more than 300 words) to firstname.lastname@example.org by the end of December 2019.
+- Please send a resume and short cover note (no more than 300 words) to firstname.lastname@example.org by 30 September 2020.

-- Piotr Pajda, Venture Associate at Liebreich Associates, will assess and undertake an initial screening.
-Please note – with our apologies – that only candidates that reach this stage will be given personal feedback.
+- Michal Grabka, Acting Producer of Cleaning Up, will undertake an initial screening of resumes.
+Please note – with our apologies – that only candidates that pass this stage will be given personal feedback.

-- Michael will conduct final interviews and, following his selection of the successful candidate, we will require two professional references and one personal reference.
+- Michael will conduct final interviews; following his selection of the successful candidate, we will require two references – one personal, one professional